-4a.
-The Commission shall examine the compatibility of the notified measures with Unionlaw.
-Where it comes to the conclusion that these measures are incompatible with Unionlaw, the Commission shall require the Member State concerned to refrain from takingany intended measures or to urgently put an end to those measures.
+7. [...]
+The Commission shall examine the compatibility of the notified measures with Union law in the shortest possible time.
+Where it comes to the conclusion that these measures are incompatible with Union law, the Commission shall require the Member State concerned to [...] urgently put an end to those measures.